Convex Hulls of Random Order Types: Background

 Let us recall that many combinatorial quantities on arrangements of great circles on $\SS^2$ are essentially twice their analogues for arrangements of lines in $\RR^2$.
 Indeed, starting with an arrangement $P^*$ of $n$ great circles in general position, we can add another great circle $C_\infty$, chosen so that $P^* \cup \{C_\infty\}$ is also in general position, and consider the two open hemispheres bounded by $C_\infty$.
-Each open hemisphere can be mapped to $\RR^2$ so that the half-circles of $P^*$ are turned into lines, and the two line arrangements are combinatorially equivalent by antipodality.
-In this way, we can for instance obtain the following version of the zone theorem from the bound given in \cite{BEPY90} for the zone of a line in an arrangement of lines\footnote{\cite{BEPY90} shows that the cells in the zone of a line $h_0$ in an arrangement of $n+1$ lines in the plane has edge-complexity at most $\lfloor 19n/2\rfloor-1$.
+Each open hemisphere can be mapped to $\RR^2$ by a central projection onto a plane parallel to $C_\infty$, so that the half-circles of $P^*$ are turned into lines, and the two line arrangements are combinatorially equivalent by antipodality.
+In this way, we can for instance obtain the following version of the zone theorem from the bound given in \cite{BEPY90} for the zone of a line in an arrangement of lines:\footnote{In~\cite{BEPY90} it is shown that the cells in the zone of a line $h_0$ in an arrangement of $n+1$ lines in the plane has edge-complexity at most $\lfloor 19n/2\rfloor-1$.
 For translating this bound to the zone of a great circle in an arrangement of $n$ great circles on $\SS^2$, (i) we replace $n$ by $n-1$, (ii) we double for the two sides of $C_\infty$, and (iii) we subtract 8 for the edges that get merged along $C_\infty$ (note that the infinite edges on $h_0$ get merged and contribute 1 on each of their sides).
-Note that the unpublished manuscript \path!http://www2.math.technion.ac.il/~room/ps_files/zonespl.pdf! by Rom Pinchasi improves the bound in \cite{BEPY90} by 2 to a tight bound of $\lfloor 19n/2\rfloor-3$.}:
+Note that the unpublished manuscript \path!http://www2.math.technion.ac.il/~room/ps_files/zonespl.pdf! by Rom Pinchasi improves the bound in \cite{BEPY90} by 2 to $\lfloor 19n/2\rfloor-3$.}

 \begin{MyTheorem}[Zone Theorem] Let $P^*$ be an arrangement of $n$ great circles on $\SS^2$ and let $p^* \in P^*$.
 Let $Z(p^*)$ denote the \Emph{zone} of $p^*$, \ie the set of cells of the arrangement incident to $p^*$.
 For a cell $c$, let $|c|$ denote the number of edges incident to $c$.
 Then $\sum_{c \in Z(p^*)} |c| \le 19(n-1) - {{10}}$. \end{MyTheorem}